ThorbenJ/ansible-keepass/INSTALL.md

 Firstly you will need to install "pykeepass" either via os package or via pip.
 Pykeepass and its dependancies (plus ansible) covers all this plugins own dependancies.

-There are three locations you could place the "keepass.py" plugin from this repository for ansible to pick it up:
+Secondly, there are three locations you could place the "keepass.py" plugin from this repository for ansible to pick it up:

  * /usr/share/ansible/plugins/inventory
  * ~/.ansible/plugins/inventory